BBQtime/Analysis-of-reading-behavior-based-on-POS-through-sentence-completion-tasks/README.md

-# Analysis of reading behavior based on POS through sentence completion tasks
+# Analysis of reading behavior based on Part-of-Speech (POS) through sentence completion tasks

 # Abstract
 In this paper, we evaluate the reaction of people’s behavior toward information